Top quark flavor changing couplings at a muon collider: Limits on and from production in hadronic channel.

 Besides the signal process (\ref{eq:hc.1}), we take into account several SM backgrounds with four partons and one or more neutrinos in the final state.
 In what follows, we focus on the most resonant processes.
-SM $t\bar{t}$ production through $\mu^+\mu^-$ annihilation, with one top decaying hadronically according to the SM, and the other anomalously as $t\rightarrow q_u Z\rightarrow q_u \nu\bar{\nu}$, leads to the same final states as in (\ref{eq:hc.1}).
+SM $t\bar{t}$ production through $\mu^+\mu^-$ annihilation, with one top decaying hadronically according to the SM, and the other via an effective FC coupling as $t\rightarrow q_u Z\rightarrow q_u \nu\bar{\nu}$, leads to the same final states as in (\ref{eq:hc.1}).
 The cross section for this process, however, is negligibly small compared to that of the signal process, so we will not dwell further on it.
 Similarly, we consider triply resonant $W^+W^-Z$ and $ZZZ$ production, with two bosons decaying hadronicall and one $Z\rightarrow\nu\bar{\nu}$.
 These processes also have negligibly small cross sections, so we ignore them in what follows.

 We considered also doubly-resonant production of $WW$, $WZ$ and $ZZ$ vector bosons.
 Out of those, only the first one yields a large enough cross section to merit further discussion.
 A Feynman diagram for the production of $WW$ in a vector-boson fusion (henceforth VBF) process is shown in figure \ref{fig:mmtbnn}.
 Other topologies, such as $\mu^+\mu^-$ annihilation, are not shown for brevity.
-This $WW$ background is determined by 896 diagrams with $\nu=\nu_\mu$, and half that number for $\nu=\nu_e$ and as many for $\nu=\nu_\tau$.
-Only the process with $\nu=\nu_\mu$, which is the only one containing the VBF diagrams, gives a numerically significant contribution.
+This $WW$ background can be associated with any of the three neutrino flavors, but it is only the process with $\nu=\nu_\mu$, which is the only one containing the VBF diagrams, that gives a numerically significant contribution.
 As can be seen in the figure, this is a reducible background, with no $b$ quark in the final state.
 Numerical results for this $WW$ background cross section are given below in table \ref{tab:sigma} under the label ``$WW$.''